logo

 New:

-We are running a series of introductory courses starting in May 2025 for people interested in learning how to paddle a kayak &/or canoe.
-The aim of our courses is to provide you with the skills to enjoy paddling in the local river/estuary conditions and then leading on to paddling at sea if you choose to continue paddling with us.
-The course could help you towards achieving a wish to: go on trips on canals, rivers, estuaries or at sea, take you friends/family for trips in suitable conditions, etc.
+We are running a series of beginners courses (Starter Courses/Taster Sessions) starting in May 2026 for people interested in a taster of how to paddle a kayak &/or canoe &/or SUP.
+The aim of our courses is to provide you with the initial skills and safety considerations to enjoy paddling in the local river/estuary conditions and, optionally, then leading on to paddling at sea if you choose to continue paddling with us.
+The course could help you decide of you like paddlesports and also to achieving a wish to go on trips on canals, rivers, estuaries or at sea, take you friends/family for trips in suitable conditions, etc.

-We are running introductory and intermediate courses in May, June and July 2025 for people interested in learning how to paddle a kayak or canoe.
+We are running beginners (Paddle UK Start/Safer Award) and follow-on courses (Paddle UK Discover Award) in May, June, July and August 2026 for people interested in learning how to paddle a kayak or canoe or SUP.
 Qualified Paddle UK coaches will run the courses.
 The courses follow the Paddle UK awards syllabus comprising Start and Discover Awards with the option of completing the Explore Award as a member of the AVCC.
-The introductory course is three sessions, starting in May, and will result in the Start Award in either kayak or canoe, as you choose.
-Following this, if you decide to continue paddling with us, the intermediate course is six sessions during June and July and will result in the Discover Award.
+The introductory course is three sessions, one set per month, and will result in the Start/Paddle Safer Award in either kayak, canoe or SUP, as you choose.
+Following this, if you decide to continue paddling with us, the follow-on course during June, July and August will result in the Discover Award.
 For those that wish to progress further with their paddling journey, you can join our club as a full member, and we can help you achieve the Explore Award over the Summer.
-The sessions are held on a Tuesday and Wednesday evening, depending upon your chosen craft, on the estuary in Seaton. .
+The sessions are held on a Tuesday or Friday evening on the estuary in Seaton.

 Note there is a separate Junior’s Course aimed at young people with a separate information leaflet.
 If you are 11 to 15 years old, you may prefer the Junior course which runs on Saturday Morning.